-The NASFAA Leadership & Legislative Conference & Expo provides five pathways to choose from so registrants can tailor their experience to best support their professional goals.
+The NASFAA 2024 Leadership & Legislative Conference & Expo will provide four pathways to choose from so registrants can tailor their experience to best support their professional goals.

 Ideal for anyone interested in assuming a leadership position at the state, regional, or national level, this track will cover legal duties and best practices for successfully managing and leading a financial aid association.
 Volunteering for a professional association — at any level — is an exciting professional activity with many benefits for volunteers, their institutions, and the students they serve.
 Financial aid associations across the country depend on the talents and energy of volunteer leaders to carry out the association's activities.